 Integrate, a product line from Shiseido was sold here.
-Get the Integrate Real Glamour Volume Mascara if you want luscious and smudge-proof lashes.
-I love it to bits even after finishing the second tube!
+Get Integrate Mascara if you want luscious and smudge-proof lashes.

-Another highly recommended product is Integrate Mineral Powder Foundation which receives a perfect 5/5 review rating and has been listed in the Top Review list.
+Another highly recommended product is Integrate Mineral Powder Foundation which has received a high rating over here.

-And don’t forget to load your luggage with Suncut Protect Gel Sunscreen.
-I purchased two bottles in Taipei (after finishing two bottles bought from Japan), right now, I’m wondering why I didn’t buy more.
+And don’t forget to load up on Japan-made sunscreens.
+I bought two bottles of Suncut Protect Gel Sunscreen in Taipei (after finishing two bottles bought from Japan).
+Right now, I’m wondering why I didn’t buy more.
 Mom also complaining.
 Sigh!

-Last but not least, bring home a few tubes of Perfect Whip Foaming Cleanser if you are not visiting Japan anytime soon.
-I bought a few tubes at NT99 each (S$4.30) which is way way cheaper than those retailing in Singapore.
+Last but not least, do bring home a few tubes of Perfect Whip Foaming Cleanser.
+I bought some at NT99 per tube (S$4.30) which is way way cheaper than those retailing in Singapore.